 According A. O. Scott in the New York Times, the film “has a familiar, lived-in feel, and if its observations of rural life at a time of political turmoil don’t feel terribly original, they are nonetheless absorbing and sometimes powerful”.
 A. O. Scott adds that “I found myself reminded, curiously enough, of Cold Mountain, another story of feminine resiliency in wartime, also shot in the mountains of Eastern Europe”.

-In fact, the film was mostly shot on location in the Malá Fatra mountains in the Northwest region of Slovakia.
+In fact, the film was mostly shot on location in the Mala Fatra mountains in the northwest region of Slovakia.
 Czech and Slovak oscar